zshipko/ocaml-rs/README.md

-# ocaml-rs - OCaml FFI for Rust
+# ocaml-rs - OCaml extensions in Rust

-NOTE: `ocaml-rs` is forked from [raml v0.1](https://crates.io/crates/raml) with the goal of creating a higher-level interface.
+`ocaml-rs` allows for OCaml extensions to be written directly in Rust with no C stubs.
+It was forked from [raml](https://crates.io/crates/raml) with the goal of creating a safer, high-level interface.

 ```rust
 #[macro_use]